-The inspiration to write this post with tips for new parents for their baby’s first flight came nearly 5 years ago.
-Way back then, my younger sister was planning to taking her first flight with her then 5 month old daughter.
+Several years ago, my younger sister was planning to taking her first flight with her then 5 month old daughter.
 After many years writing a blog about traveling with babies and kids and traveling with two of my own, I had so much to tell her.
 Of course, that was also the problem.
 There is so much information about travel and flying with babies that it can be overwhelming for new parents.
 Many give up before they even get started, especially if they weren’t regular air travelers themselves before having kids.

 1. Know Your Airline